inductiva/inductiva/docs/introduction/data_flow.md

 ## Personal Remote Storage

-Once the zip file gets to the Inductiva server, it is immediately transferred to your Personal Remote Storage area, under a folder whose name is the id for the simulation task you invoked.
+Once the zip file gets to the Inductiva server, it is immediately transferred to your Personal Remote Storage area, under a folder whose name is, by default, the ID for the simulation task you invoked.
 You can check the contents of your  Personal Remote Storage programmatically via the API or by using the CLI.
 Next, we show how you would be able to check the uploaded zip file using the CLI.

 To check your personal storage area, you can do a general listing of the contents with:
 ```bash